 Faith was not a buzz word for Jesus; it was needed to enact blessings-and it still is.
 When we choose to not have faith in God and His promises for our lives, we are signing up for a life of defeat.
 We must come to trust Him completely.

 Faith means we trust even when things seem quite impossible.
 We can trust God, not because of who we are, but because of who He is.
-Your level of faith is directly connected to your ability to walk in victory.
+Your level of faith is directly connected to your breakthrough.
+Lack of faith can delay our breakthrough.

 3. You have too many toxic influences in your life.

-Negative influences create a breeding ground for unsuccess.
+Negative influences create a breeding ground to be unsuccessful.
 It’s been said that we are the average of those we spend our time with.
 In other words, if you show me your friends, I can tell you a lot about your character.

 The Bible says in 1 Corinthians 15:33 that bad company corrupts good character.
 The Bible also says in Proverbs 13:20 that when we are friends with fools, we can expect harm.
 Though we should not get rid of all of our lifelong friends, we should start to take a self-evaluation of those we are closest to.